ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 HPKE KEM ID:

-: A 16 bit value that identifies the Key Encapsulation Method (KEM) used for the identified key as defined in {{Section 7.1 of HPKE}} or [the HPKE KDF IANA registry](https://www.iana.org/assignments/hpke/hpke.xhtml#hpke-kem-ids).
+: A 16 bit value that identifies the KEM used for the identified key as defined in {{Section 7.1 of HPKE}} or [the HPKE KDF IANA registry](https://www.iana.org/assignments/hpke/hpke.xhtml#hpke-kem-ids).